 Health care providers have an important opportunity to engage in firearm suicide prevention by providing lethal means safety counseling to patients or parents of pediatric patients who may be at risk of suicide.
 Lethal means safety counseling is a process that healthcare providers undertake to help patients and their families or friends find ways to reduce access to lethal means of suicide attempt, at least temporarily, during times of elevated risk of suicide.
 They first work to determine if a person at risk of suicide has access to lethal means, like firearms.
 The provider then works with the person and their family or friends to reduce access until the risk of suicide decreases.

 As many people turn to telehealth during COVID-19 for non-emergency procedures and appointments, it is important for healthcare professionals to ask about firearms access and engage in lethal means safety counseling for patients at an elevated risk of suicide, such as someone who is experiencing depression or engaging in risky alcohol use, and especially if they have disclosed suicidal ideation or attempt.
 Behavioral health crisis services in particular should be engaging in lethal means safety counseling.
-The Suicide Prevention Resource Center has developed resources for telehealth professionals during this time, which includes guidance on safety planning and reducing access to lethal means: Treating Suicidal Patients During COVID-19: Best Practices and Telehealth.
+The Suicide Prevention Resource Center has developed resources for telehealth professionals during this time, which includes guidance on safety planning and reducing access to lethal means: Treating Suicidal Patients During COVID-19: Best Practices and Telehealth and 3 Tips for Using Telehealth for Suicide Care.
 Zero Suicide has also developed a resource for telehealth professionals: Telehealth Tips: Managing Suicidal Clients During the COVID-19 Pandemic.

 For more information on lethal means safety counseling, UC Davis Health’s What You Can Do initiative provides resources to help health care providers get comfortable identifying risk for firearm injury and death and talking about firearms with patients when clinically relevant.